 The DGDDI is rolling out the DELTA IE system progressively in order to modernise and simplify customs declarations in France.
 It is essential for importers, exporters and freight forwarders to be aware of the key dates so that they can prepare their systems, train their teams and inform their clients.

-| Part | Event | Date |
+| Phase | Event | Date |

 |---|---|---|

-| Import | Corrections and adjustments (version 1.x) | 15 April 2025 |
+| Import | Bug fixes and adjustments (version 1.x) | 15 April 2025 |

-| Import | End of import flow switching | 30 September 2025 |
+| Import | End of migration of import flows | 30 September 2025 |

-| Import | Closing the filing in DELTA G (import) | 22 October 2025 |
+| Import | Closure of submissions in DELTA G (import) | 22 October 2025 |

-| Export / SDS | Official launch | 4 November 2025 |
+| Export / SDS | Official go-live | 4 November 2025 |

 | Export / SDS | End of transition period (export) | 14 December 2025 |

-National Electronic Customs Clearance Systems in the European Union
+National electronic customs clearance systems in the European Union

 Each EU Member State has its own national electronic customs clearance system, equivalent to the French DELTA IE system.

-| Country | National system / Description |
+| Country | National System / Description |

 |---|---|

-| Austria | e-Zoll / e-Customs (Import/Export e-Zoll) |
+| Austria | e-Customs (Import/Export e-Zoll) |

-| Belgium | AES / iDMS / eDMS (new national declaration platform; replaces PLDA) |
+| Belgium | AES / iDMS / eDMS (new national platform for declarations; replaces PLDA) |

 | Bulgaria | National e-Customs System / Electronic Customs System (BNCA e-customs) (generic name: e-Customs) |